MGTheTrain/e-commerce-service/README.md

 ## Summary

-The e-commerce-service project is designed to provide a robust front- and backend for an e-commerce platform
+A simple frontend and backend for an e-commerce platform utilizing DDD principles based on an existing cookiecutter template

 ## Features